Northern soul: 1970s

-By this time, Wigan Casino was coming under criticism from many soul fans about selling out the format and playing 'anything that came along'.
-Contemporary black American soul was changing with the advent of funk, disco and jazz-funk, and the supply of recordings with the fast-paced northern soul sound began to dwindle rapidly.
+By this time, Wigan Casino was coming under criticism from many soul fans about selling out the format and playing anything that came along.
+The contemporary black American soul was changing with the advent of funk, disco and jazz-funk, and the supply of recordings with the fast-paced Northern soul sound began to dwindle rapidly.
 As a result, Wigan Casino DJs resorted to playing any kind of record that matched the correct tempo.
 Also, the club was subjected to intense media coverage and began to attract many otherwise uninterested people of whom the soul purists did not approve.

-The northern soul movement between Wigan Casino's fans and Blackpool Mecca's wider approach accepted the more contemporary sounds of Philly soul, early disco and funk.
-Ian Levine broke from the northern soul mould by playing a new release by the Carstairs ("It Really Hurts Me Girl") in the early 1970s:
+The Northern soul movement between Wigan Casino's fans and Blackpool Mecca's wider approach accepted the more contemporary sounds of Philly soul, early disco and funk.
+Ian Levine broke from the Northern soul mould by playing a new release by the Carstairs ("It Really Hurts Me Girl") in the early 1970s:

-Back in England I found this dealer called John Anderson who'd moved from Scotland to Kings Lynn.
+Back in England I found this dealer called John Anderson who'd moved from Scotland to King's Lynn.
 I told him I wanted this Carstairs record and he'd just had a shipment in from America of 100,000 demo records from radio stations.
 We went through this collection, me, Andy Hanley, and Bernie Golding, and we found three copies of the Carstairs record.
 Went back to Blackpool, played the record and changed the whole scene.
 Blackpool Mecca suddenly became the home of this new Northern soul sound.
 I would've heard this record in 1973, when it was supposedly released, but not obtained it until 1974.

-Other major northern soul venues in the 1970s include the Catacombs in Wolverhampton, Va Va's in Bolton, the 'Talk of the North' all-nighters at the Pier and Winter Gardens in Cleethorpes, Tiffany's in Coalville, Samantha's in Sheffield, Neil Rushton's 'Heart of England' soul club all-dayers at the Ritz in Manchester and the Nottingham Palais.
-As the 1970s progressed, the northern soul scene expanded even further nationally.
-There was a notable scene in the east of England: Shades Northampton was one of the leading venues in this part of the country during the early 1970s until it closed in 1975.
+Other major Northern soul venues in the 1970s include the Catacombs in Wolverhampton, Va Va's in Bolton, the Talk of the North all-nighters at the Pier and Winter Gardens in Cleethorpes, Tiffany's in Coalville, Samantha's in Sheffield, Neil Rushton's Heart of England soul club all-dayers at the Ritz in Manchester and the Nottingham Palais.
+As the 1970s progressed, the Northern soul scene expanded even further nationally.
+There was a notable scene in the east of England: Shades Northampton was one of the leading venues in this area of the country during the early 1970s until it closed in 1975.
 Later came the all-nighters at the St Ivo Centre in St Ives, the Phoenix Soul club at the Wirrina Stadium in Peterborough and the Howard Mallett in Cambridge.
-Other towns with notable northern soul venues at this time included Kettering, Coventry, Bournemouth, Southampton and Bristol.
+Other towns with notable Northern soul venues at this time included Kettering, Coventry, Bournemouth, Southampton and Bristol.